 A typical day at Camp Robin involves five distinct Activity Periods.
-Two of these are elective periods during which campers participate in activities they’ve chosen for themselves; two periods are non-elective periods, which are activities such as team sports clinics and instructional swimming lessons that the whole group participates in together; the fifth period held every day is an Intensive period, which are camper selected athletic or non-athletic activity periods designed for more advanced or specific instruction.
+Three of these are elective periods where campers participate in activities they’ve chosen for themselves; two periods are non-elective periods, which are activities such as team sports clinics and instructional swimming lessons that the whole group participates in together.
+Campers may also choose an intensive which can be athletic or non-athletic.
+These are designed for more advanced or specific instruction and are held weekly.

 We believe it’s important for all of our campers to develop new skills and interests over the course of the summer.
 That said, if a child has a strong interest in a particular sport or activity, we will regularly allow them to substitute one activity period for another.
 This is particularly common for campers interested in more specialized or individual activities such as riding or gymnastics.
 We also work with campers looking for extra practice time in our team sports programs.

 At Camp Robin Hood, we pride ourselves on our ability to provide positive experiences for campers of diverse athletic interests, needs, and abilities.
 For the team-oriented, athletic-minded camper, we offer inter-camp athletics in all sports at a variety of age levels.
 Campers that are more interested in less competitive athletics will find it easy to engage and participate in activities all around camp.
 We have worked hard to create a culture in which our campers can feel comfortable participating in both activities that they know and activities that might be new to them.
 Our specialty instructors at Robin Hood are not professional coaches—they are extremely talented high school and collegiate athletes who understand that the Robin Hood experience is about becoming a better person, a better friend, and a better athlete.
 General counselors are on hand at all activities to make sure all of our campers are having a fun and fulfilling time.